meetric1/gmod_shader_guide/README.md

 Then, take a look at `example5_ps2x.hlsl`.
 Feel free to make your own changes.

-> [!NOTE]
-> The vertex shader has warnings during compilation.
-This is normal and is the fault of valves API.\
-> It probably can be fixed by editing `common_vs_fxc.h` (file from valve) but I didn't bother

 > [!TIP]
 > If you look at the vmt, you will notice `$cull 1`.
 This is because by default, the shader renders on both sides.
 Set it to 0 and see what happens!